Visiting researchers at the Graduate School

 Prof. Dr. Wolfram Ette studied and obtained his doctorate at Freie Universität Berlin: Freiheit zum Ursprung.
 Eine Interpretation von Thomas Manns »Höllenfahrt«.
 In 2009, he obtained the habilitation at TU Chemnitz with Kritik der Tragödie. Über dramatische Entschleunigung.
 Prof. Ette teaches and conducts research at FSGS and the Institute of Comparative Literature at FUB.

 Prof. Dr. Kanichiro Omiya is a Germanist at the University of Tokyo.
-As a guest of the Einstein project Transpacifica he frequently returns to conduct research at FSGS.
+As a guest of the Einstein project Transpacifica [German] he frequently returns to conduct research at FSGS.

 Prof. Dr. Susan Squier teaches and conducts research in the English Department at Penn State University as Brill Professor of English and Women's, Gender, and Sexuality Studies.
 As an Einstein Visiting Fellow in the project Pathographics, she regularly visits FSGS and advises doctoral candidates.

 Prof. Dr. Jean-Marie Schaeffer from EHSS Paris is visiting FSGS from mid-May to mid-July.
 Our member of the Advisory Board has done a lot of work over the years for the Graduate School and its doctoral candidates.
 During his visit, he will give lectures on topics like Empiricism and Aesthetics and will be available for conversations with doctoral candidates.
 An eight-hour workshop about Aesthetics and Biology is also in the works.